 A wrongful death lawsuit in New Jersey is filed in civil court.
 These claims can be filed regardless of whether a criminal claim is brought by the state to prosecute the wrongdoer, and the purpose of the civil suit is to reimburse the family members and dependents for the loss of income, support, guidance and “society” (think “companionship”) they suffer as a result of the death of their loved one.

 The general statute of limitations for a wrongful death lawsuit in New Jersey requires the lawsuit to be filed within two (2) years of the date the fatality occurred and is generally brought by the administrator/executor of the estate or other person designated as the “prosecutor” of the case.
 Compensation awarded in the wrongful death suit is generally distributed amongst those members of the family and dependents of the deceased who are legally entitled to recover.
 The surviving spouse and/or dependent children are usually the primary beneficiaries.
 In the event that there is no surviving spouse or children, the governing statute will outline those who are entitled to recover.
 This can include the parents of the deceased, siblings, nieces, or nephews of the deceased.
+A lawyer well-versed in these kinds of cases, like wrongful death lawyers New Jersey trusts, can help guide you through this difficult time.

 Compensation in a wrongful death lawsuit is intended to cover the losses suffered by the family of the deceased.
 This can include compensation for loss of wages and support that the victim would have provided to their spouse and family had they not passed away.
 Medical bills resulting from the illness or conditions related to the death, as well as funeral and burial expenses, can also be recovered.